 There are already ways to capture time-lapses on the last few iPhone releases.
 But if your smartphone doesn’t have this option, check these apps.

 There are free and paid versions, both for iPhone and Android users.
 This means you can try them out before you commit.

 If the frame rate was set at 30fps and you wanted 2 seconds between shots, this would take 90 minutes to capture.

 You can even save presets to go back to time and time again.

 Types of Timelapses

 Photographing star trails is a popular scene in the world of time-lapse photography.
-It reminds us of the universe above us, and how small we all are in comparison.
+It reminds us of the universe above us and how small we all are in comparison.

 This comprehensive guide will get you eager to photograph the night sky as soon as possible.

-There are easy ways to try this challenging project, and if you set up your camera correctly, it will do most of the work for you.
+There are easy ways to try this challenging project.
+If you set up your camera, it will do most of the work for you.

 This article goes through everything you need to know about these time-lapses, so you can try them out.